 There are many tutorials and guides on the web to help you become a photography master.
 This is a collection of 50 of the best tutorials and guides we could find for helping you capture better digital photos.

-Last week, BlueCotton.com, a place to go for high-quality custom t-shirts, hosted a giveaway on Six Revisions for $200 worth of credit on their e-store.
+Last week, BlueCotton.com, printers of custom t-shirts, sponsored a giveaway for $200 worth of credit on their online store.
 Over 150 participants chose to join in on the fun, suggesting ways they’d use their coupon if they won.
-This post announces the lucky winner.